 Product contains only nutrients for which the National Academies FNB has established Dietary Reference Intakes (DRIs); not coded as a vitamin, mineral (or element), or amino acid.
 Examples include fiber, carbohydrates, fatty acids (lipids), omega-3‘s, or combination of any of these.

 Narrower term for Other Nutritive [A1326] for products that only contain something like fatty acids (lipids), omega-3‘s, fish oil, evening primrose, or etc.

-Contains only herb(s)/botanical(s): plant and plant part, extracts (native, dry/solid, and liquid/tincture).
-Does not include fungi, algae and cyanobacteria.
+Product contains only herb(s)/botanical(s): plant and plant part, extracts (native, dry/solid, and liquid/tincture).
+Includes fungi, algae and cyanobacteria.

-Contains only non-nutrient bioactives and nutrients for which there is no DRI established.
-Examples include any combination of metabolites, constituents, extracts, isolates, fungi, algae, and cyanobacteria.
+Product contains only non-nutrient bioactives and nutrients for which there is no DRI established.
+Examples include any combination of metabolites, constituents, extracts, isolates.